ehhong/identityexploration/_posts/projects/2019-02-09-michellegao.md

 <h3>Is how you see yourself now different from how you identify?</h3>
 <p>
 Yeah, definitely.
-I mean, I think for example, when I'm writing, I've written a couple of articles about race, but I've actually written very few articles specifically about Asian identity–actually probably only one.
+I mean, I think for example, when I'm writing, I've written a couple of articles about race, but I've actually written very few articles specifically about Asian identity – actually probably only one.
 And I really didn't want to, for example, write a column that was going to be on racial issues, and I don't really want to be seen as someone who opines only on things I specifically know.
 I mean obviously with some exceptions, there are some topics I wouldn't write about because I think it's too important to have some personal experience.
 But even as an Asian person, I feel it's well within my wheelhouse to opine on racial issues in general or other political things.
 </p>

 <h3>What words do you use to describe your racial and/or ethnic identity and how do some of those words connect to ways you do or don’t see yourself?</h3>